binokochumolvarghese/react-playground/README.md

 ## React playground

-A playground dedicated to experiment and learn React and its associated libraries..
+A playground dedicated to experiment and learn React and its associated libraries.